Best Web-based Help Desks

 Pros:

-• Proactive alerts can notify staff when SLAs are in danger of being breached
+• Proactive Alerts: Notifies staff proactively when SLAs are at risk of being breached.

 Cons:

-• A highly detailed platform that takes time to fully explore
+• Complexity: The detailed platform may require time to fully explore and master.

 Higher plans include change management and project management features that will enable you to evolve your IT system to improve performance and eradicate consistent faults.
 These processes are all built following ITIL guidelines.
 The highest plan is called Professional and you can get a 30-day free trial of this plan.
 After the trial period, you can switch down to one of the cheaper packages if you don’t need all of the features of the Professional deal.